-The Kitsap County Road Maintenance and Operation Division is responsible for maintenance and preservation for over 900 miles of roadway in unincorporated Kitsap County.
-To accomplish this, the County is divided into three road maintenance districts in the north, central and south areas of the County.
-Each district is staffed with necessary crews and resources to ensure our roads are safe for travel.
+The Kitsap County Road Maintenance and Operation Division is responsible for maintaining and preserving over 900 miles of roadway in unincorporated Kitsap County.
+To do this, the County is divided into three road maintenance districts—north, central and south.
+Each district has experienced staff and necessary resources available to make sure our roads are safe for travel.

 Chip Seal Fact Sheet